N247S/CollectionUtils/README.md

 If you have additions/suggestions/improvements, please share them by posting them on this github!</b>

-This Map acts like an regular {@link ArrayList} type, but with the difference that it holds key and values instead of single entries.
+This Map acts like an regular ArrayList type, but with the difference that it holds key and values instead of single entries.
 This Map is not about the best performance, but about the best control over its (duplicated) entries.<br>